Akuli/catris/README.md

 python3 -m catris
 ```

 That's it.
 Catris has no dependencies execpt Python itself,
 so you don't even need a virtualenv to run it.
+You can now connect to catris running on your computer
+just like you would connect to my catris server,
+but using `localhost` instead of `172.104.132.97` in the above instructions.

-But I recommend using a virtualenv for installing and running development tools:
+I recommend using a virtualenv for installing and running development tools:

 ```
 python3 -m venv env